American Board of Anesthesiology

 Adult Cardiac Anesthesiology*

-An anesthesiologist who specializes in Adult Cardiac Anesthesiology have expertise in the imaging, diagnosis, physiology, pharmacology and management of adults with advanced cardiac disease.
+An anesthesiologist who specializes in Adult Cardiac Anesthesiology has expertise in the imaging, diagnosis, physiology, pharmacology and management of adults with advanced cardiac disease.
 Their practice includes medical and periprocedural care for patients with disease of the heart and great blood vessels, including diagnostic, surgical, minimally invasive and transcutaneous procedures that may require cardiopulmonary bypass or other mechanical circulatory assistance.

 Critical Care Medicine